Recent Matters of Particular Interest

 Financial Services Industry Whistleblower Cases

-Page Perry is currently representing employees in the financial services industry in connection with potential whistleblower cases which may be actionable based upon the employees’ observations of fraud and other misconduct.
+Page Perry has represented employees in the financial services industry in connection with potential whistleblower cases which may be actionable based upon the employees’ observations of fraud and other misconduct.
 Recently, laws have been changed to authorize rewards to be paid to financial services industry employees who provide material assistance to regulators in identifying and preventing a fraud.
 The law recognizes that employees in the financial services industry are often the “first line of defense” to detecting and preventing frauds from becoming more pervasive.
 Accordingly, the law authorizes the payment to financial services industry employees of rewards ranging from 10 to 30% of fines or penalties collected in excess of $1 million.

 Bad Broker Claims